NBC Joe Biden Town Hall: 'Undecided Voters' Did Not Seem 'Undecided'

 Of the roughly 11 voters who were allowed to ask questions, one was “leaning” towards Biden, another was a “registered Republican” who was leaning towards Biden, and yet another was a former registered Republican who voted for Hillary Clinton in 2016.

-Another voter also voted for Clinton in 2016, but had a history of voting for Republicans.
+Another voter also voted for Clinton in 2016 but also had a history of voting for Republicans.
 None of the voters were described as supporting President Donald Trump or “leaning” towards voting for him.

-All of their questions were focused on what Biden planned to do as president, instead of tough questions that challenged his record as a politician who served 36 years in the Senate and eight years as President Barack Obama’s vice president.
+All of their questions were focused on what Biden planned to do as president instead of tough questions that challenged his record as a politician who served 36 years in the Senate and eight years as former President Barack Obama’s vice president.

 Critics took notice of the unstimulating exchange Monday night.